 For other considerations for Retiring Abroad, see this article.

 Finding the best international health insurance for you and your family requires time and proper research.
-Taking the time to find the perfect overseas health insurance policy means peace of mind.
-The best insurance policy is one you never have to use.
+But, finding the perfect overseas health insurance policy means peace of mind.
+It is true that the best insurance policy is one you never have to use.
 But, if you or your family do encounter a health issue, you need to know that you can access the best possible care.